stjordanis/topologies/distributed_unet/Horovod/README.md

 ## Customization

-Once environments are constructed which meets the above requirements, clone this repo anywhere on the master node.
+Once environments are constructed which meets the above requirements, clone this repo anywhere on the chief node.

 Within the cloned directory, open `hosts.txt` and replace the current addresses with the appropriate addresses for your cluster.

 Depending on your hardware, you may need to modify the NUM_INTRA_THREADS value.
-This code was developed on Intel KNL and SKL servers having 68 and 56 cores each, so intra-op thread values of 57 and 50 were most ideal.
-Please note that maxing out the NUM_INTRA_THREADS value may result in segmentation faults or other memory issues.
-It is recommended to turn off hyper-threading to prevent resource exhaustion.
+Set NUM_INTRA_THREADS to the number of physical cores available to the process, and NUM_INTER_THREADS threads to the number of disjoint branches in the computation graph (usually in the single digits).

 Note that a natural consequence of synchronizing updates across several workers is a proportional decrease in the number of weight updates per epoch and slower convergence.
 To combat this slowdown and reduce the training time in multi-node execution, we use a warm-up strategy at the outset of training.
 The initial learning rate is defined in `settings.py`.